-What if holding the urge to urinate, bathing in pools, intimate relationships, hormonal changes in menopause or drinking little liquid...
+What about putting up with the urge to urinate, bathing in pools, intimate relationships, hormonal alterations in menopause or drinking little fluids...

 Yes, each of them can be a cause of urinary infections.

-But maybe you didn't know that its origin can be where you never imagined: your intestine!
+But maybe you didn't know that its origin may be where you never imagined: your intestine!

 Here you will learn why maintaining your intestinal health may be what you need to checkmate this annoying condition that deteriorates your health and ruins your days.